angrycoding/file-explorer/README.md

 **Things might not work, but can easily be fixed**

 - Yes I know that this might not behave well on Microsoft Windows hosts because of it's different path addresation nature.
-- If some item in the three was expanded and we decide to rename it or some of it's contents then it's collapsed, which is not nice.
-That's something I'm aware of, but handling such case would require more a bit more effort, which is I think not that important for our showcase.
+- If some item in the tree was expanded and we decide to rename it or some of it's contents then it's collapsed, which is not nice.
+That's something I'm aware of, but handling such case would require a bit more effort, which is I think not that important for our showcase.

 # Build & Run